 This ensured that the college would have funds for new construction, restoration projects, endowments and other programs that helped Flagler College to become a continued success in offering a top-notch higher education to students.

 Lawrence Lewis was on the governing board to make sure things were managed correctly.
 Over the years, the college has spent more than $43 million restoring the historic campus, as well as constructing new buildings and athletic fields to meet the needs of the students.

 Ponce De Leon Hall is said to be home to three spirits.

 The following stories are the urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.

-Henry Flagler – He loved his hotels, especially Ponce de Leon Hotel.
-This mover and shaker was a rich entrepreneur who loved this hotel.
+Henry Flagler – This mover and shaker was a rich entrepreneur who loved Hotel Ponce De Leon.
 When he died on January 15, 1913 in Palm Beach, after falling down at his Palm Beach home, his body was laid in state in the hotel’s rotunda.
-When it was time to carry the body out of the rotunda, all the doors slammed shut. the doors were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.
-Some think that his spirit remained, not wanting to leave his hotel; this labor of love.
-Later, when the janitor was cleaning the mosaic tile floor, he saw a thumbnail picture of Henry Flagler’s face, in one of the intricate patterns.
+When it was time to carry the body out of the rotunda, all the doors slammed shut.
+The doors were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.

 In some hotels listed on HauntedHouses.com, the founder of the hotel often likes to stay or visit their cherished hotel, after they die, perhaps keeping an eye on the living.